justmebob123/crystalline/MASTER_PLAN.md

 ### Library Structure
 ```
+NEW Math Library (math/):
+  libcrystallinemath.so/.a  - Pure crystalline mathematics
+    ├── Crystalline Abacus (universal arbitrary precision)
+    ├── NTT (Number Theoretic Transform)
+    ├── Clock Lattice (Babylonian structure)
+    ├── Prime Generation (deterministic)
+    └── Transcendental Functions (no math.h)

+OLD Libraries (to be migrated):
-libcrystalline.so/.a  - Core crystalline math
+  libcrystalline.so/.a  - Legacy crystalline math (being replaced)
   libalgorithms.so/.a   - Algorithms and optimizations
   libcllm.so/.a         - CLLM model implementation
   libcrawler.so/.a      - Web crawler integration
 ```

 ### Compilation Flags